lamteteeow/TODO_CLI_App/README.md

 |<kbd>d</kbd>|Delete the current item, to be implemented|
 |<kbd>Enter</kbd>|Perform an action on the highlighted UI element, to be implemented|
 |<kbd>Num1-5</kbd>|Perform an action to mark priorities' colors of items (TODO), to be implemented|

-All credits to @tsoding for live session co-coding